Return to a galaxy far, far away

 When will shooting begin?

 In December 2016, Deadline reported that filming won’t begin for ‘about a year’ – which would be late 2017.
-But according to a leaked casting call notice, shooting will begin in July 2017.
-Representatives of Lucasfilm haven’t confirmed the claim.
+According to a leaked casting call notice, shooting was set to begin in July 2017.
+In September 2017, following the departure of Colin Trevorrow – which changed the film’s production timeline – it was confirmed that the film will begin shooting in June 2018.
+And in February 2018, JJ Abrams verified the summer 2018 filming date in a message to Japan’s D23 Expo.